roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

  Before she could finish her insult, her face was smashed into the cake a fourth time.
 This time, Carter held her pinned down in the cake for even longer while he mercilessly fucked her ass.
 At a certain point, Becky stopped resisting so much, signaling Carter that he had broken her.

  "Again?"
 Carter asked as he yanked her head up again.
-Report_Story #2